Best 5 Gold and Silver Mutual Funds in India (2026)

 What are Gold and Silver Mutual Funds?

-Gold and silver mutual funds come under commodity mutual funds India.
-These funds give you exposure to gold or silver without buying the metal physically.
+Gold and silver mutual funds provide investors with exposure to gold or silver without requiring them to buy and store the physical metal themselves.

-• The ETF holds physical gold or silver in secure vaults.
+The ETF provides exposure to physical gold or silver.

 Well, much advice simply says “for diversification,” but that does not explain when or why you actually need these funds.